Poland in the Eurovision Song Contest 2025

 Poland was represented at the Eurovision Song Contest 2025 with the song "Gaja", written by Dominic Buczkowski-Wojtaszek, Emilian Waluchowski, Justyna Steczkowska, and Patryk Kumór, and performed by Steczkowska herself.
 The Polish participating broadcaster, Telewizja Polska (TVP), organised the national final Wielki finał polskich kwalifikacji in order to select its entry for the contest.

+Poland was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 13 May 2025.
+Performing during the show in position 2, "Gaja" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 17 May.
+It was later revealed that Poland placed seventh out of the 15 participating countries in the semi-final with 85 points.
+In the final, Poland performed in position 15 and placed fourteenth out of the 26 participating countries, scoring 156 points.